3 things I’ve bought my dog that we now can't live without

 Yahoo Lifestyle's editors are committed to independently selecting wonderful products at great prices for you.
 We may receive a share from purchases made via links on this page.
 Pricing and availability are subject to change.

-Whether you’re a proud pandemic puppy owner, or searching for a little something to treat your beloved dog with, there are endless gadgets, toys and training tools up for grabs.
+Whether you’re a new puppy owner, or searching for a little something to treat your beloved dog with, there are endless gadgets, toys and training tools up for grabs.
 So much so, that the choice can feel overwhelming.

-My dog, Gus, is not a pandemic puppy (he's seven), but he has still felt the impact of the past year.
+My dog, Gus, is not a pandemic puppy (he's seven), but he has still felt the impact of the past year and a half.

-On the downside, he is now more attached to us than ever, but the plus side?
-He's seen an influx of parcels containing goodies for him arrive, as my online shopping orders flooded in (and don't pretend yours didn't, too!).
+On the downside, he is now more reliant on us than ever, but the plus side?
+He's seen an influx of parcels containing goodies for him arrive, as my online shopping orders flooded in – and don't pretend yours didn't, too!

-And though there have been many toys that are now sadly decapitated, their stuffing spilling out in the corner, there have been some big successes that are now a staple in our lives.
+Though there have been many toys that are now sadly decapitated, their stuffing spilling out in the corner, there have been some big successes, which are now staples in our lives.

 Here's the keepers:

-3 things I've bought for my dog that I now couldn't live without
+3 things I've bought for my dog that we now couldn't live without

 Ideal if you want to give your dog treats that last longer or if you feel you've got a particularly anxious pup, a Lickimat will keep your pet entertained throughout the day.